cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 # Adding Packet and Acknowledgement data

-In this section we learn how to define packets and acks (acknowledgements) for the Leaderboard blockchain.
+This section demonstrates how to define packets and acks (acknowledgements) for the Leaderboard blockchain.
 Remember that this blockchain will mostly be receiving packets from the checkers blockchain or other gaming chains.
 This will be handled in the checkers blockchain extension tutorial.
-In this section we will add an additional packet definition that will enable the Leaderboard chain to send a packet to connected game chains when a player has entered the top of the rankings.
+In this section you will add an additional packet definition that will enable the Leaderboard chain to send a packet to connected game chains when a player has entered the top of the rankings.

 The documentation on how to define packets and acks in IBC can be found in [the IBC go docs](https://ibc.cosmos.network/main/ibc/apps/packets_acks.html).

 ## Scaffold a packet with Ignite CLI

-We are now going to be scaffolding the IBC packet data with Ignite CLI and compare once more with _git diff_:
+You are now going to scaffold the IBC packet data with Ignite CLI, and compare once more with _git diff_:

 ```bash
 $ ignite scaffold packet ibcTopRank playerId rank:uint score:uint --ack playerId --module leaderboard
 ```

-Note that the packet is called `ibcTopRank`, which includes the fields `playerId`, `rank` and `score`.
-Additionally we send back the `playerId` of the player who entered the top of the rankings through the `Acknowledgement`.
+Note that the packet is called `ibcTopRank`, which includes the fields `playerId`, `rank`, and `score`.
+Additionally, you send back the `playerId` of the player who entered the top of the rankings through the `Acknowledgement`.

-We see the output on the terminal that gives an overview of the changes made:
+The output on the terminal gives an overview of the changes made:

 ```bash
 modify proto/leaderboard/packet.proto